yuqiii-wang/KnowledgeNotes/languages/cpp/misc/practice_tips.md

 * `const` of diff forms

+`const` applies to the thing left of it.
+If there is nothing on the left then it applies to the thing right of it.

 Always remember things preceding on the left hand side of `*` are the pointer pointed type, right hand side only allows `const` to say if the pointer is a const (do not allow re-pointing to a new object)

 `int const*` is equivalent to `const int*`, pointer to const int.